-The three herbs used – angelica, artemesia and achillea millefolium (yarrow) all have a bitter flavour.
+The three herbs used – angelica, artemisia and achillea millefolium (yarrow) all have a bitter flavour.
 This bitterness hits you after you swallow, and it tends to linger on the palate.
 It’s not overwhelming or offensive, but it was definitely a surprise the first time.
-It reminds me vaguely of absinthe (which makes sense, since artemesia, aka wormwood, is an ingredient in absinthe).
+It reminds me vaguely of absinthe (which makes sense, since artemisia, aka wormwood, is an ingredient in absinthe).
 But this is much more mild and palatable.

-Valhalla also has a beautiful caramel colour, almost like a dark rum.
+Valhalla Herb Liqueur also has a beautiful caramel colour, almost like a dark rum.
 Look how it clings to the sides of the glass as though it’s trying to hold on for dear life.
 Which is perhaps how you’ll feel if you drink too much of this!

 The company was even thoughtful enough to include a bit of reading material on the back of the bottle:

-This is the kind of liqueur that could disappear very quickly if you’re not careful, but the bitterness prevents you from guzzling it.
+Valhalla Herb Liqueur is the kind of liqueur that could disappear very quickly if you’re not careful, but the bitterness prevents you from guzzling it.
 It’s definitely a nice sipper on a cold night while binge-watching Vikings though.

 Pin it for later: